Pierre-Sassoulas/shadok/README.md

 Sadly the highest order of meta-bin yet attainable is only 31.
 Those are big very meta bins though.

+* Why is `GaGaGaGaGaBu` becoming `Bu` when I cast it to `int` ?

+See "*My empty meta bins are disappearing*".

 * My empty meta bins are disappearing when I create a `ShadokInteger` ?!
 But I need them if my number get bigger !

-Stop reporting this issue.
-This is a feature not a bug !
 You should create meta bins only when you need them for efficiency.
-I don't care about your use case.

-* Why is `GaGaGaGaGaBu` becoming `Bu` when I cast it to `int` ?

-See "*My empty meta bins are disappearing*".

 * My string was `Gagaga` and was casted to a boolean.
 It returned `False`, shouldn't it means `You fool !` and be `True` instead ?